federicoarenasl/blender-sdg/index.md

 The Blender file explained in this blogpost, as well as the entire code and all necessary ressources can be found [here](https://github.com/federicoarenasl/Data-Generation-with-Blender/tree/master/Resources).

 # **2. Blender scene setup**
-Whichever it is the object you want to recognize, in order to generate synthetic data to train its recognizor, we have to represent this or these objects in Blender.
+Whichever it is the object you want to recognize, in order to generate synth etic data to train its recognizor, we have to represent this or these objects in Blender.
 Therefore, we have to create and setup a scene that tries to resemble the most to the actual, real-life scene in which we would normally find the objects we want to recognize.

 In order to explain how to do this, in this section we'll walk the reader through the main steps that are necessary to setup a scene that's compatible with the scripting that will automate the data generation.